rackerlabs/support-how-to/content/cloud-load-balancers/disable-tls1-for-cloud-load-balancers.md

 Interface (API) command or Rackspace's [Pitchfork](https://pitchfork.rax.io) tool.

-This article assumes that you cURL is installed on your desktop machine.
-Using cURL is is the only method of disabling TLS 1.0  Your cloud load balancer is out of service while the update is implemented.
-Please ensure that you perform the procedure at a time when it will not impact your normal operations.
+This article assumes that cURL is installed on your desktop machine.
+Using cURL is the only method of disabling TLS 1.0.
+Your cloud load balancer is out of service while the update is implemented.
+Ensure that you perform the procedure at a time when it will not impact your normal operations.

 ### Get an authentication token